Edwin-Ngouagna/Pro-health-for-all/README.md

 # Pro-health-for-all
-An app that provides professional health tips for all, edited by health personnel, different from ordinary internet search
+An app that provides professional health tips for all, edited by experts, different from ordinary internet search